-I am pleased to submit the report of the New Jersey Commission on Brain Injury Research for your review and approval.
+On behalf of the New Jersey Commission on Brain Injury Research, I am pleased to present the Annual Report for Fiscal Year 2012.
 Once again the Commission has had an active and productive year.
-We recently completed the fifth competition for research projects directed at mechanisms of neural regeneration and repair, and are confident that these efforts will make significant contributions to our knowledge of recovery from traumatic brain injury, the development of effective interventions, and ultimately to the improvement of the quality of life for people who have sustained catastrophic brain injuries.
+We recently completed the sixth competition for research projects directed at mechanisms of neural regeneration and repair, and are confident that these efforts will make significant contributions to our knowledge of recovery from traumatic brain injury, the development of effective interventions, and ultimately to the improvement of the quality of life for people who have sustained catastrophic brain injuries.

-I would like to acknowledge the efforts and enthusiasm of all of the Commissioners during the past year, as well as the support of the New Jersey Department of Health and Senior Services for their valuable support and contributions towards the work of the Commission on Brain Injury Research.
+I would like to acknowledge the efforts and enthusiasm of all of the Commissioners during the past year, as well as the support of the New Jersey Department of Health for their valuable support and contributions towards the work of the Commission on Brain Injury Research.

-Sincerely, Dennie Todd
+Sincerely,

-Acting Chairperson
+Dennie Todd Acting Chairperson